 Nervousness is usually not a sufficient reason to cancel.
 Keep mind mind that most students are just as nervous—if not more—on their second attempt.

-*Offer: $225 off applies to LSAT® In Person and Live Online new enrollments from February 23, 2017 through February 28, 2017 midnight PT only.
-Tutoring and Self-Paced courses are excluded from this offer.
+*Offer: $250 off applies to LSAT® In Person, and Live Online new enrollments from May 25, 2017 through May 31, 2017 midnight PT only. $300 applies to Tutoring new enrollments.
 Discount may not be combined with any other promotion or offer.